 Let's start with the most obvious and most popular winter holiday activity in the region!

+St. Johann has 16 lifts with a total of 43 km of skiing slopes.
 Most of the slopes are great for beginners and amateurs alike.

+St.The Johann ski resort is combined with the neighboring village, Oberndorf.
 The skiing areas are known as Eichenhof, Bergbahn, and Penzing.

 I think Eichenhof is the best place to learn skiing for kids and grown-ups alike.

-Small children aged 3 can learn skiing and they usually turn out to be natural talents.
+Small children aged 3 can learn skiing, and they usually turn out to be natural talents.
+The skiing schools are great and attentive.

 Best is if you talk to the skiing schools at the bottom of the slope or ask the hotel reception for help to set you up.

-Skiing and snowboarding equipment can be arranged near the slopes but those tend to be pricey.
+Skiing and snowboarding equipment can be arranged near the slopes, but those tend to be pricey.
+To get a better deal, check out Hervis stores in the town center.

+Winter skipass rates tend to increase every year a bit.
 This is because the region keeps on updating the lifts and public facilities.
+You pay for quality and assurance.

-St.Johann in Tyrol is known for a famous cross country skiing event, known as the Koasalaf (translated – the emperors run).
+St. Johann in Tyrol is known for a famous cross-country skiing event known as the Koasalaf (translated, the emperor's run).

-Cross country skiing is almost as popular as regular downhill skiing and it’s completely free!
+Cross country skiing is almost as popular as regular downhill skiing, and it's completely free!

 Other nearby villages (such as Hochfilzen) charge to use the cross-country skiing trails.

-In St.Johann, you just need to rent equipment and seek out the nearest cross country trail.
+In St. Johann, you just need to rent equipment and seek out the nearest cross-country trail.

-You can enter anywhere and the trails are numerous and never-ending, connecting all the villages in the area.
+You can enter anywhere, and the trails are numerous and never-ending, connecting all the villages in the area.

 Ski Touring

-Ski touring is a real sportsmen’s thing!
-St.Johann offers a few ski touring areas, which you can discover on your own.
+Ski touring is a real sportsman's thing!
+St. Johann offers a few ski touring areas, which you can discover on your own.

 There are designated times and slope areas that can be used by ski touring fans.

-You can take a guided tour too, to discover the other areas such as the beautiful Wilder Kaiser area.
+You can take a guided tour too to discover the other areas, such as the beautiful Wilder Kaiser area.

 Snowshoe Hiking

 Snowshoe hiking is a great sports activity for the whole family.
+You need to be fit to be able to do this.

 The tourism department has collaborated with local snowshoe guides.
+They provide the equipment and will take you around.
+They offer easy and medium snowshoe tours.

+I think they are quite doable and definitely worthwhile!
+You can book a snowshoe hike via the tourism office.
 Some hotel receptions might be able to help you out as well.

 Toboggan-runs

-They have a decently sized toboggan run which is quite fun, especially at night.
+I love to slide down the mountain, full speed of course!
+They have a decently sized toboggan run, which is quite fun, especially at night.

-The run is well lit and up to a certain hour, you can travel up with a lift.
+The run is well lit, and up to a certain hour, you can travel up with a lift.
+Or you simply walk up.

-I personally, however, prefer the toboggan run in Gasteig (a nearby village), that’s a killer run but they don’t have a lift there.
+I personally, however, prefer the toboggan run in Gasteig (a nearby village); that's a killer run, but they don't have a lift there.

 Winter Paragliding

+Yep, you can paraglide in winter.
+It's cold but certainly a holiday hit.
 Imagine you in the skies and the snow-covered trees and homes below you.

 Balloon ride

+Balloon rides are popular as well.
+Remember to wear a good set of warm clothes.
 The winter view from above, however, is worth every penny!

 Ice Skating

-Ice Skating is a fun activity for the whole family.
+Ice skating is a fun activity for the whole family.
+The skate park is situated at the Panorama Outdoor Complex.

 I think the best time to visit is in the evening when it gets dark.
+The lighting is great, and you can hire the equipment in a place.

 Swimming Pool & Sauna

-The swimming pool is one of my favorite places in St.Johann because I love to swim.
+The swimming pool is one of my favorite places in St. Johann, because I love to swim.

 This is one of the most relaxing places to be after a long day at the slopes.